 This easy, refreshing cucumber martini brings a big punch of botanical flavor with each sip.
 It’s an easy to make and delicious cocktail that might just become your go to drink!

 Adding cucumber to a gin martini really amplifies the botanicals in the gin while adding a wonderful depth of flavor that really works with an ice cold drink.
-You can add more cucumber juice to the drink and up the flavor/ decrease the strength of the cocktail by muddling in some more cucumber pieces.

 - Hate gin?
 Use vodka!!